PART VII — Modernization and the Technological Age (1980 – 2025)

 NU-18 Horizon Unmanned aerial system ISR and target tracking

 The RNAF’s Strategic Airlift Group, based at Goose Bay Air Command, operates twelve NC-130 Hercules II aircraft, each equipped with reinforced landing gear, advanced de-icing, and long-range capability for northern supply routes.
-Defence spending remained stable at 3 percent of GDP, ensuring self-reliance and parity with major NATO partners.
+Defence spending remained stable at approximately 3 percent of GDP, supporting a limited-but-capable force integrated with major NATO partners.

 3. Cyber Defence and the Digital Frontier

-Recognizing cyberspace as a new domain of conflict, Parliament created the Cyber Defence Command (CDC) in 2008.
+Recognizing cyberspace as a new domain of conflict, the House of Assembly created the Cyber Defence Command (CDC) in 2008.
 In collaboration with Memorial University and the Nordik Systems Institute, CDC engineers built the Arctic Network Shield—an AI-assisted system fusing radar, undersea-cable, and satellite data.

-By 2015, the CDC was among NATO’s most advanced cyber units, tasked with protecting trans-Atlantic fibre routes and encryption infrastructure vital to both commerce and defence.
+By 2015, the CDC was among NATO’s more advanced cyber units, tasked with helping protect trans-Atlantic fibre routes and encryption infrastructure vital to both commerce and defence.

 4. Intelligence Integration and the Six Eyes

-As a founding member of the Six Eyes alliance, Newfoundland maintained major intelligence and encryption facilities at Argentia, Gander, and Goose Bay.
+As a core North Atlantic partner in the Six Eyes intelligence alliance, Newfoundland maintained major intelligence and encryption facilities at Argentia, Gander, and Goose Bay.
 After 2010, the Argentia Data Relay Station became a joint cyber-forensics and satellite-command hub managed by the CDC and the Newfoundland Aerospace Authority (NAA).

-From these outposts, Newfoundland monitors North Atlantic and Arctic activity, serving as the digital gateway of the North for allied operations.
+From these outposts, Newfoundland monitors North Atlantic and Arctic activity, serving as a digital gateway of the North for allied operations.

 5. Energy Independence and the Placentia Bay LNG Terminal

-To diversify beyond hydroelectric exports, Newfoundland launched the Placentia Bay LNG Project in 2018.
-Powered entirely by renewable energy from Churchill Falls, the terminal was completed in 2024 at a cost of ₦7.2 billion NFD.
-It produces 9.6 million tonnes per year of carbon-neutral LNG, exporting to Germany, Ireland, and the Baltic States under long-term contracts.
+To diversify beyond hydroelectric and offshore exports, Newfoundland launched the Placentia Bay LNG Project in 2018.
+Powered primarily by renewable energy from Churchill Falls, the terminal was completed in 2024 at a cost of ₦7.2 billion NFD.
+It produces 9.6 million tonnes per year of low-carbon LNG, exporting to Germany, Ireland, and the Baltic States under long-term contracts.

-Employing over 3,000 Newfoundlanders, it contributes 12 percent of GDP and anchors Newfoundland’s role in the global energy transition.
+Employing over 3,000 Newfoundlanders, it contributes around 12 percent of GDP and anchors Newfoundland’s role in the evolving global energy market.

 “Our cod of the twenty-first century is energy — drawn from the sea, powered by the falls, and traded with the world.”

-— President Mary O’Brien, Placentia Bay Inauguration Address (2024)
+— President Hazel Fanning, Placentia Bay Inauguration Address (2024)

 6. Scientific Research and Arctic Innovation